gardehal/3d-printing/created/bino-cradle/README.md

   - Optic-B fits snugly in Part-B, it can be rotated and moved up and down with some force but will not do so by itself, even when experiencing sudden deceleration.
   - The objects can snap apart and together with great the slightly more force and is quite satisfying.
   - For hard surfaces, make the cradle area slightly smaller (1 mm for 24 diameter) to increase grip.
 Corners could be rounded to reduce likelihood of snagging onto loose fabric.
+- Part-D
+  - Had a lot of problems printing Part-D2, it would often come off the printing sheet (making the result useless).
+This could be partly due to low grip on the printing plate (even with a brim) and difficulty printing overhands such as the top of the part, right below the threads.
+  - Having multiple prints due to error in printing there was an epiphany as the multiple parts can stack on top of each other, meaning multiple Part-D1 and Part-D2 could for a long limb.
+Although that was part of the larger plan it was not expected to be achieved with version 1 as it was mostly to get a feeling for ball joint size and securing mechanisms.

 - Part-As M4n-A1 nut was designed to elevate the angle between the but it's hard to reach, not long enough, and/or not elevate enough.
   - A better solution might be 2 longer screws on each side of Part-A with a slight angle towards Part-B, pushing directly down.
 Less directional stress on screw with the option of small amount of roll on Part-A.